NemanjaCvetkovic1993/NemanjaCvetkovic1993/README.md

 - 👯 I’m currentily looking for a team with whom I can make great stuff.
 - 🔭 Find my apps on [GooglePlay][googleplay]!
-- 🔭 Visit my website [nemanjacvetkovic1993.com][website]
+- 🔭 Visit my website [nemanja.one][website]
-- 🌱 Apart from Flutter, I am learning Solidity and Blockchain technology.
+- 🌱 Apart from Flutter, I am learning about application security and safety using Kali Linux.
-- ⚡ Fun fact: I speak 6 languages (English, Serbian, German, Italian, Spanish, Russian).
+- ⚡ Fun fact: I speak 4 languages (English, Serbian, Italian, German) and undertand 2 more (Spanish & Russian).

 ### Connect with me: